chengjun/chengjun/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I am a disciple of Socrates.
+Human beings are the disciples of Socrates.

 ![](tt.gif)